 The Moselle cycle path in brief

 Official cycle path signage only begins in Metz.
 However, it is possible to cycle on your own along the Moselle from Bussang via Épinal and Nancy for about 195km.
 The Moselle cycle path is mostly paved from Metz and the route runs along the river.
 Depending on the course and infrastructure, cyclists are sometimes directed to the right or left banks of the river.
-From Metz to Koblenz the cycle path is approximately 310km.
+From Metz to Koblenz the cycle path has a total lenght of 311 km.

 Despite the surrounding hilly vineyards, the route along the Moselle is relatively flat.
 Due to excellent short cut options by boat or train, the Moselle cycle path is also suitable for less experienced cyclists and families.